anhaidgroup/sparkly/doc/install-single-machine-macOS.md

 ### Step 1: Xcode Tools Installation
 Our first step will be installing Xcode command line tools.
 This is a set of tools and utilities provided by Apple that allow developers to perform software development tasks from the command line.

 Xcode command line tools include g++  (a C++ compiler which we need for JCC installation), make (which we need for ICU and PyLucene installations), as well as other tools that we will not use today (such as git, gcc, etc.).
 It is necessary to download all of the Xcode command line tools, however, to ensure correct setup.

 Note: We only need to download Xcode command line tools.
 This is different from the Xcode IDE, which is used for code development.
 We DO NOT need the Xcode IDE.

 To install Xcode command line tools, open a terminal window.
 Then, run the command:
 ```
 	xcode-select --install
 ```
 If a popup window appears with the text: “The xcode-select command requires the command line developer tools.
-Would you like to install the tools now?”.
-Click Install.
+Would you like to install the tools now?”, click Install.
 After it finishes installing (the popup will go away), you can make sure it was correctly installed by running:
 ```
 	xcode-select --version
 ```